ASMIRT 2024 Program

 JMRS: Practical tips when writing and publishing in a peer reviewed journal

-Cherry Agustin, Dr Elizabeth Brown, Dr Rachel Harris, Dr Amy Brown and JMRS Editors
+Cherry Agustin, Dr Elizabeth Brown, Dr Rachel Harris, A/Prof Amy Brown, A/Prof Michael Neep, and Simon Goudie, 1.5 hours

 Getting a paper published is easier than you think.
 Join this workshop and learn practical tips to successfully publish in a peer reviewed journal.
 Share your experience and ask questions to a panel of editors, reviewers and authors.